Welcome to Tali

 Tibetan Language Researcher

+Tenzin Norbu Nangsal is Vice-President of TALI.
 Born in Lhasa.
 He graduated from Tibet University in 1990 with a B.A. in Biology.
 From 1990 to 1993 he taught Tibetan language and biology in middle schools in Lhasa.
 From 1993 to 1996 he worked as environmental researcher in India.
 He has published a general introduction to Tibet's environment and two volumes on endangered species of Tibet, all written in the Tibetan language.
-He has taught Tibetan language and culture at Virginia University, Indiana University and Columbia.
-He has translated several books into Tibetan, among them eight volumes of the Open Eye Children's Series into Tibetan.
-He has written several children literature books in Tibetan, some coauthored with his wife Tsering Choedron.
-The most acclaimed of these are the Tibetan-language children's story A Little Frog and a Crow, and Little Shepherd, Little Shepherd, What Are You Doing? both published by TALI.
-He has also compiled several Tibetan dictionaries, among them a children dictionary called Concise Tibetan-English Visual Dictionary.
-Most recently, he has written a Tibetan-language textbook to teach Tibetan to young children, a series of ten Tibetan-language early readers and a couple of stories about the black-neck crane.
+He has taught courses on Tibetan language and culture at Virginia University, Indiana University and Columbia University.
+He has translated eight volumes of the Open Eye Children's Series into Tibetan.
+He has written several Tibetan-language children's stories: A Little Frog and a Crow, Little Shepperd, Little Shepperd, What Are You Doing?, Lhamo Trung Trung, Ten Early Readers, Concise Tibetan-English Visual Dictionary of Plants and Animals etc. He is one of the main contributors to a series of textbooks to teach Tibetan language to children.
+Tenzin Norbu Nangsal lectures widely around the world on techniques to teach Tibetan language to children.

 Ph.D., Tibetan Studies, Indiana University

 Lauran Hartley has taught courses on Tibetan literature at Columbia University and Indiana University, and courses on Tibetan religion at Rutgers University.
-Her publications include several literary translations, as well as articles in the Journal of Asian Studies, Cahiers d’Extrême-Asie, History of Religions, Amdo Tibetans in Transition: Proceedings of the Ninth Seminar of the International Association for Tibetan Studies (Leiden: Brill, 2002), and Contemporary Tibetan Literary Studies (Leiden: Brill, 2006).
-Her recent book project Modern Tibetan Literature and Social Change, co-edited with Patricia Schiaffini, was published by Duke University Press in 2008.
-Lauran also serves as consultant and editor for the Latse Contemporary Tibetan Cultural Library in New York City.
-She now serves as Tibetan Studies Librarian for the Starr East Asian Library at Columbia University.
+Her publications include literary translations, as well as many scholarly papers in the Journal of Asian Studies, Cahiers d’Extrême-Asie, History of Religions, Amdo Tibetans in Transition: Proceedings of the Ninth Seminar of the International Association for Tibetan Studies (Leiden: Brill, 2002), and Contemporary Tibetan Literary Studies (Leiden: Brill, 2006).
+Her book Modern Tibetan Literature and Social Change, co-edited with Patricia Schiaffini-Vedani, was published by Duke University Press in 2008.
+Her more recent publications include “The Advent of Modern Tibetan Free-Verse Poetry in the Tibetan Language” in A New Literary History of Modern China (Belknap Press of Harvard University Press, 2017).
+Dr. Hartley is Tibetan Studies Librarian for the Starr East Asian Library at Columbia University.

 Dorje Tsering Chenaktsang